MHosseinHashemi/Face-Recognition-System/README.md

 # Face Recognition System

-Welcome to the Face Recognition System repository!
-This project aims to implement a robust face recognition system using deep learning techniques.
+This project aims to implement a robust face recognition system using MTCNN (Multi-Task Cascaded Convolutional Neural Networks) and Face-Net from Pytorch.
 The core functionality includes face detection, feature extraction, and identification of individuals based on their facial features.

 ## Table of Contents